Ben Rhodes (White House staffer)

-Benjamin J. Rhodes (born November 14, 1977) is an American writer, political commentator and former Deputy National Security Advisor for Strategic Communications and Speechwriting under President Barack Obama.
+Benjamin J. Rhodes (born November 14, 1977) is an American writer, a political commentator, and a former Deputy National Security Advisor for Strategic Communications and Speechwriting under President Barack Obama.
 With Jake Sullivan, he is the co-chair of National Security Action, a political NGO.
 He contributes to NBC News and MSNBC regularly as a political commentator.
 He is also a Crooked Media contributor, and co-host of the foreign policy podcast Pod Save the World.

 Early life and education

-Rhodes was born on November 14, 1977, in the Upper East Side neighborhood of Manhattan.
+Rhodes was born on November 14, 1977, on the Upper East Side of Manhattan.
 He is the son of an Episcopal father from Texas and a Jewish mother from New York.
 He attended the Collegiate School, graduating in 1996.
 Rhodes then attended Rice University, graduating Phi Beta Kappa in 2000 with majors in English and political science.
 He then moved back to New York, attending New York University and graduating in 2002 with an MFA in creative writing.
 His brother, David Rhodes, is a former president of CBS News.

 Career

 In the summer of 1997, Rhodes volunteered with the Rudy Giuliani mayoral campaign.
 In the summer of 2001, he worked on the New York City Council campaign of Diana Reyna.
 In 2002, James Gibney, editor of Foreign Policy, introduced Rhodes to Lee Hamilton, former member of the House of Representatives and director of the Woodrow Wilson International Center for Scholars, who was looking for a speechwriter.
 Rhodes then spent five years as an assistant to Hamilton, helping to draft the Iraq Study Group Report and the recommendations of the 9/11 Commission.

 In 2007, Rhodes began working as a speechwriter for the 2008 Obama presidential campaign.

 Rhodes wrote Obama's 2009 Cairo speech "A New Beginning."
 Rhodes was the adviser who counseled Obama to withdraw support from Egyptian leader Hosni Mubarak, becoming a key adviser during the 2011 Arab Spring.
 Rhodes supported Israel in the 2012 Israel–Gaza conflict.

-Rhodes was instrumental in the conversations that led to Obama reestablishing the United States' diplomatic relations with Cuba, which had been cut off since 1961.
+Rhodes was instrumental in conversations that led to Obama reestablishing the United States' diplomatic relations with Cuba, which had been cut off since 1961.
 The New York Times reported that Rhodes spent "more than a year sneaking off to secret negotiations in Canada and finally at the Vatican" in advance of the official announcement in December 2014.

 After leaving the Obama administration, Rhodes began working as a commentator.
-He began contributing to Crooked Media, NBC News and MSNBC.
+He began contributing to Crooked Media, NBC News, and MSNBC.
 In 2018, he co-founded National Security Action.